 In two separate studies that included over 400 Meniere’s disease patients, 97% reported a dramatic improvement in their vertigo and associated nausea or vomiting.
 This one fact alone made a difference in how these people could go about their daily life – going to work, socializing with friends, spending time with family, driving to the grocery store, etc.

-If you are living with symptoms of Meniere’s disease and are ready to get to the bottom of what’s going on, then your next step is to schedule a consultation with an upper cervical chiropractor or a vertigo chiropractic doctor in Kelowna.
+If you are living with symptoms of Meniere’s disease and are ready to get to the bottom of what’s going on, then your next step is to schedule a consultation with an upper cervical chiropractor or a vertigo chiropractor in Kelowna.
 Here at Functional Spinal Care, we can help Meniere’s sufferers to identify and correct subtle misalignments of the atlas that can be contributing to the development of day-to-day symptoms.
 Upper cervical care has been the answer for many, and it could be your next step towards achieving natural, lasting relief.

 Burcon MT, Health outcomes following cervical specific protocol in 300 patients with Meniere’s followed over six years.
 J Upper Cervical Chiropr Res 2016; Jun 2:13-23.